Probate Attorneys in Houston Preventing Costly Probate Headaches

 Passing money, property, or other valuable assets down to our children or family members, for many of us, is the dream.
 Making life a little easier for the people we love and care about is the end goal.

 To keep your estate out of probate and get it into the hands of the people who matter most requires upfront planning and the right protection strategies, including the following considerations:

 - Living trust: The most straightforward and proven way to avoid probate is with a living trust.
 A living trust puts your assets and property in a safe, secure, and private third-party platform.
 A trustee manages and exchanges money or property through the trust, which removes the need for probate altogether, and that trustee can be you.

 - Name beneficiaries on your other accounts: Not all assets have to go through a trust.
 When you name beneficiaries on your bank account, stocks, retirement accounts, insurance policies, and pension, these are payable to the beneficiary or beneficiaries upon your death without going through probate.

 - Hold property jointly: To prevent your real estate from going through the probate process, you and your significant other can legally put both of your names on deeds, titles, and any associated documents.
-In the event of your passing, your significant other will automatically receive the property.
+In the event of your passing, your significant other will automatically receive the personal property.

 Our duties might include:

 - Preparing and filing all court documents